Sign Language in VR

 VR Accessibility

-Exploring the accessibility of 330 VR applications: published and presented at CHI '25
+Exploring the accessibility of VR applications: presented at CHI '25

 VR Locomotion

-Initial PhD studies categorising locomotion in VR: published in the IJHCI
+Categorising locomotion in VR applications: published in the IJHCI